keunlee/k8s-operators-over-ez/docs/00-00-index.md

 # Table of Contents

 - Introduction
-  - How to Learn to Write Operators Using this Resource?
+  - How to Learn to Write Operators Using this Resource
   - What's an Operator?
   - Types of Operators
   - Operator Tooling & Resources